OptimisticTrousers/word-reminder/README.md

 7. A GitHub Actions workflow will automatically lint, test, and build the application for both the frontend and backend, as well as run all e2e tests when any pull requests are made to the main branch.
 8. You can skip the deployment step if unnecessary (ie. updating docs) by including the "#skip" tag in your commit message.

+## Delete Account

+In order to permanently delete your account, log into Word Reminder, navigate to "Settings", and click on the "Delete User" button.

 ## Next Steps

 - Allow users to automatically create word reminders through a combination of nouns, verbs, adverbs, adjectives, etc.